Multilingual Simplification of Medical Texts: The Corpus

 \subsubsection{English Annotation}

-Annotators were provided abstract-PLS pairs and were tasked with aligning sentences in the abstract with sentences in PLS according to their similarity in content.
+Annotators were provided with abstract-PLS pairs and were tasked with aligning sentences in the abstract with sentences in PLS according to their similarity in content.
 This is a challenging task: annotators had to be able to understand complex medical texts, and align sentences by repeatedly searching through text on both the simple and complex sides.
-To assist with their annotation, we built the {\sc anno-viewer} tool inspired by \citet{jiang-etal-2020-neural} to enable annotators to efficiently align sentences (see screenshots in Appendix~\ref{app:annoviewer}).\footnote{We release the {\sc anno-viewer} annotation tool publicly together with our datasets.} This annotation tool also has functionality allowing the annotator to use existing similarity measures (listed in Section~\ref{sec:data:autoalignment}) to help find sentence alignments faster.
+To assist with their annotation, we built the {\sc anno-viewer} tool inspired by \citet{jiang-etal-2020-neural} to enable annotators to efficiently align sentences (see screenshots in Appendix~\ref{app:annoviewer}).\footnote{We release the {\sc anno-viewer} annotation tool publicly together with our datasets.} This annotation tool also has functionality allowing the annotator to use existing semantic similarity measures (listed in Section~\ref{sec:datanoisy}) to help find sentence alignments faster.
 When a sentence is selected for alignment, the tool can sort the other document (either abstract or PLS) by which sentences are most similar to the selected sentence.
-After aggregating all alignments for a document into a bipartite graph for analysis, we processed the data into individual sentence pairs (see Appendix \ref{app:align_analysis}).
-The breakdown of different alignment types in the dataset is presented in Table~\ref{table:atype_tab_main}.
+After aggregating all alignments for a document into a bipartite graph for analysis, we processed the data into individual sentence pairs (see Appendix \ref{app:align_analysis} for more details).

-Due to the high cognitive load imposed by aligning medical documents, we first selected a set of 25 documents aligned by at least 2 annotators (15 of which aligned by at least 3).
-Once we were confident of their inter-annotator agreement (see below), the rest of 75 documents were then single-annotated.
+Due to the high cognitive load imposed by aligning medical documents, we first selected a set of 25 documents aligned by at least 2 annotators (15 of which aligned by at least 3 annotators).
+Once we were confident of their inter-annotator agreement (see ``Inter-annotator Agreement'' below), the rest of the 75 documents were then single-annotated.

-\paragraph{Inter-annotator Agreement.} We used the aforementioned 25 articles to calculate inter-annotator agreement based on the F1 score, following prior research on word and sentence alignment \cite{jiang-etal-2020-neural, lan-etal-2021-neural}.\footnote{Alignment requires $N$ (sentences) by $M$ (sentences) comparisons, while only a small amount of which being positive (i.e., aligned), thus F1 is more commonly used than correlation measurements for calculating agreement for alignment.} For each annotator, their alignments were evaluated against the set of alignments from other annotators (in the case of multiple annotators, we use aggregated alignments where a majority of the other annotators agree).
+\paragraph{Inter-annotator Agreement.} We used the aforementioned 25 articles to calculate inter-annotator agreement based on the F1 score, following prior research on word and sentence alignment \cite{jiang-etal-2020-neural, lan-etal-2021-neural}.\footnote{Alignment requires $N$ (sentences) by $M$ (sentences) comparisons, while only a small amount of which being positive (i.e., aligned).
+Thus F1 is more commonly used than correlation measurements for calculating agreement for this task.} For each annotator, their alignments were evaluated against the majority vote of alignments from other annotators.